 QUARTERLY NEWSLETTER OF THE PH.D./TH.M.
-PROGRAM OF SEBTS --- VOLUME IV, ISSUE 4 students, especially Ph.D. candidates.
+PROGRAM OF SEBTS - VOLUME IV, ISSUE 4 is a word that often lingers on the lips of students, especially Ph.D. candidates.
 Stress has a semantic range including everything from syllabic emphasis to mental breakdown.
 Typically people use stress in a negative sense to connote a "state of extreme difficulty, pressure, or strain."
 We view stress as some sort of plague that disrupts our sense of enjoyment and wellbeing.
 Radio, magazines, newspapers, television, and even infomercials all decry the dangers of stress as they offer medications, mattresses, and even meditation techniques to rid one's life of stress.